🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Boat hook: Something like telescoping hooks are great to grab something lost overboard.

 • Anchor and chain: Choose the correct anchor for pontoons or boats.
-Then find the average water depth you're boating in and multiply that five times to calculate how much anchor chain and rope you need.
+Then, find the average water depth you're boating in and multiply that by five times to calculate how much anchor chain and rope you need.

 The Vessel Safety Check Kit